santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/SSIS--DQS--MDS-%2D-From-SQL-On-Prem/(SSIS)-SQL-Server-Integration-Services,-MDS,--DQS/TSG/Basic-Scoping-SSIS-Standalone-Copying-Files.md

 4) Architecture of the Pipeline.
 What server & connector are the input from (source)?
 What server is the SSIS package from?
 What server and connector is the destination of the files?

 5) What activity are they using to copy the file?
-File System Task, Script Task, FTP (if on different network maybe), Component Task
+File System Task, Script Task, FTP (if on different network maybe), Component Task...

 6) What are the User access to folders and files (if exists already).
 Ex.
 Package Execution using SSISDB or SQL Server Agent or 3rd party custom application or VSDT will all have different user agents.
 Does one user work but not others?
 Or do all users not connect?